itsankoff/carty/README.md

 ## Introduction

 ### Version 1
-  1. light controller for controlling lights of the car.
+1. Light controller for controlling lights of the car
-  2. move controller for controlling movement of the car.
+2. Move controller for controlling movement of the car
-  3. extension manager for adding sensors.
+3. Extension manager for adding sensors
-  4. different modes:
+4. Different modes:
     * real time mode - the car is controlled by remote controller in real time
-    * programmable mode - the user predefines set of instruction and send it to the car.
+    * programmable mode - the user predefines set of instruction and send it to the car
-  5. bluetooth communication - remote controller will communicate with the firmware through bluetooth module.
-It can be replaced with wifi communication.
+5. Bluetooth communication - remote controller will communicate with the firmware through __bluetooth__ module.
+It can be replaced with __wifi__ communication

 <a name="install">

 ## Install
-1. Clone this repo to your raspberry
+1. Clone the repo to your raspberry

 2. Bluetooth module installation (Raspbian).
 This step will remove bluetooth console option to free the bluetooth for the carty controller.